 - Optional- siracha to taste

-- When ready to eat, heat the oil in a wok or large skillet/frying pan over a medium-high heat.
-Dice the onion, carrot, chard stalks and pepper all fairly small.
+When ready to eat, dice the onion, carrot, chard stalks and pepper all fairly small.
+Heat the oil in a wok or large skillet/frying pan over a medium-high heat.
 Add the onion to the pan, stir and cook a minute, then add the carrot, chard and pepper one at a time, stirring and cooking a minute each before adding the next.